-After years of working closely with Head Housekeepers in some of the most luxurious hotels around the world, we have accumulated tried and true tips for keeping a bed clean for a great night’s sleep ™.
-To launder or not to launder is not the question, but how to launder a mattress and bedding properly.
+After years of working closely with head housekeepers in some of the most luxurious hotels around the world, we have accumulated tried and true tips for keeping a bed clean for a great night’s sleep.
+The question is not whether to launder, but how to launder a mattress and bedding properly.
 Spring is the perfect time to freshen and refresh your bedding.

 Sheets and Pillowcases are Pretty Straightforward

-For the most part, quality sheets such as Down Etc.’s 100% cotton Tuxedo Paisley and Swirl Floral Jacquard collections can be washed according to label instructions in your home washing machine and many washing machines have settings specifically for sheets.
+For the most part, quality sheets such as Down Etc’s 100% cotton Tuxedo Paisley and Swirl Floral Jacquard collections can be washed according to label instructions in your home washing machine and many washing machines have settings specifically for sheets.
 It is best to wash your sheets in a load by themselves.
-The fabric content of your sheets makes a difference: cotton might shrink in hot water; colors might bleed when washed with whites, or delicate fabrics like sateen could be damaged if not washed on a gentle setting.
-Generally speaking, though, the label will tell you how to proceed.
-Sheets should not be washed with other fabrics, particularly terry toweling, which can be rough on sheets and will likely have a different drying time.
+The fabric content of your sheets makes a difference: cotton may shrink in hot water, colors can bleed when washed with whites, and delicate fabrics like sateen can be damaged if not washed on a gentle setting.
+Generally speaking, the label will tell you how to proceed.
+Sheets should not be washed with other fabrics, particularly terry toweling as terry can be rough on sheets and will likely have a different drying time.

 Down Comforters Require a Bit More Effort

 Although Down Etc’s Goose Down Comforters can be more expensive than other types of comforters, with proper care, they can last you a lifetime, meaning they will actually save you money over other products that don't exhibit the same durability and require replacement more frequently.
 Of course, you will have to learn how to clean your comforters appropriately if you want to ensure continued benefits for years to come.
 Here are some tips that will help you enjoy a clean, warm, and durable product for quite a while.